 One icon still generating academic and commercial interest is the monolithic totem pole.
-Even today there are First Nations communities whose totems attract tourist attention.
-Some tourists are so enchanted that they drive to different communities just to see them.
-Check out the video clip below for a good example...
+Even today First Nations community's totems draw global tourist interest.
+Some tourists are so enchanted that they even drive to different communities just to see them 'in their lifetime,' as one said.
+Check out the video clip below for a good example.

 Gitanyow First Nations community Totem Poles

-Traditional totem designs on poles are a historical record of a family’s or Clan’s historical Story of Origin and/or Survival.
-The stories are interesting, to me, because the element of supernatural is perfectly expressed, even though some stories are set in the midst of Life's acid tests.
+Traditional totem designs on poles are a historical record of a family’s, Clan’s and Community's Story of Origin and Survival.
+The stories rivet to me to perfectly expressed supernatural.

 Today more and more institutions include First Nations culture as a curriculum component that's available to non-First Nations, the only needed and missing teaching is Spiritual.
 Even some universities in both Canada and the U.S., offer studies to a Ph.D. level such as the longhouse at the First Nations House of Learning at U.B.C. in Vancouver.